javalib-team/sawja/doc/tutorial/sawja_tutorial.md

 analyzes to make assumptions.
 The generated 'nop' instructions are replacing the instructions which have been used to create the formula.

+In the current implementation, the expression obtained when working with the **A3bir** representation is quite limited (it is often a simple temporary variable, containing the result of the expression).
+It will be completed in a next release.

 You can also create your own *formula handler*, using the class and static methods you want (methods must return void and take only a